inspera/eslint-config-inspera/README.md

 * Document well.

 ### null or undefined
-Always use undefined for things that are not set or have no value.
+Use undefined for things that are not set or have no value.
 One is not better than the other, but consistency is good, and undefineds are just more commonly encountered out there.

 ### Nesting
 * Avoid deep nesting of loops and conditional statements.
 Confusing nested logic is a frequent source of bugs, and can be very hard to read and debug.